The Workout Batman Deserves (and the one he needs right now)

 The only athletes I can think of who are relatively big, strong, fast, and have good endurance are rugby players.
 That’s it.
-And even those most elite rugby players—say someone from the New Zealand All Blacks squad—they’re not world class in any of those qualities, let alone all of them.
+And even those most elite rugby players—say someone from the New Zealand All Blacks squad—they’re not world-class in any of those qualities, let alone all of them.
 For example, I don’t think they could sprint 20 miles, which is basically what Batman is doing.

 You can’t be as big as a linebacker, as strong as a powerlifter, and as fast and durable as a marathoner.
 The human body simply won’t support that.

 I mentioned steroids above, so I’ll touch on this here.
 Even with chemical assistance, this isn’t possible.
-Most professional athletes are on reasonable doses of steroids, and they still can’t do anything close to this.
+Most professional athletes in physique and strength sports are on reasonable doses of steroids, and they still can’t do anything close to this.
 Steroids can help you get bigger and stronger, and even help you recover from injuries, but they’re not adding more hours to the day so you can train this much.
 While Bruce Wayne is probably on a fair bit of chemical assistance, it can only help him so much.